abdrahmansoltan/Learning-Notes/Frontend/JavaScript/9-JS_Advanced_concepts.md

 ### Hoisting

+It's the javascript engine alocating memory for variables and functions before the code is executed **(during the creation phase of the execution context)**.

+It is the process of putting all variable and function declarations into memory during the "compile phase".

-It's a JavaScript mechanism where (variables and function) **declarations** are moved to the top of their containing scope before code execution by saving them in memory before the code is executed.
+- It's a JavaScript mechanism where (variables and function) **declarations** are moved to the top of their containing scope before code execution by saving them in memory before the code is executed.

-- It makes some types of variables accessible/usable in the code before they are actually declared.
+- It makes some types of variables accessible/usable in the code before they are actually declared by initializing them with `undefined`.

 - It's to make space in memory for a variable to be able to:

   - Call functions before they have been declared
   - Assign a value to a variable that has not yet been declared

+- In JavaScript, `functions` are fully hoisted, `var` variables are hoisted and initialized to `undefined`, and `let` and `const` variables are hoisted but not initialized a value.

   - Note that the declaration is hoisted, but the initialization/value is not.

   ```js
   console.log(name); // undefined